robert-sanders-software-ontwikkeling/code-challenge/README.md

 ## Development server

-Run `nnpm start` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build